ErasedSoul/E-Voting-System/README.md

 ### 10. To verify if database is created go to phpmyadmin at http://localhost

-Local Ubuntu how to start Xampp --
+For Ubuntu how to start Xampp --

 https://www.apachefriends.org/faq_linux.html